oscrim/E7020E-Project/README.md

 # E7020E-Project

 # E-Toaster
-Design and build a PCB to upgrade a toaster.
+Design and build a PCB to upgrade a toaster to an e-Toaster !

+# Hardware design

+Kicad

+# Implementation

 For the software part we will use RUST to program the MCU.
+Build with :
+* Cargo
+* OpenOCD

 # Authors